errorbegone/MERN-Street-Food/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request if you have any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
 ```

-Feel free to customize this `README.md` file based on any additional details specific to your project.